ryansydnor/blog/content/blog/agile-mbas-cornell-tech-students-reflect-and-grow-together.md

 - Culture of continuous feedback<br/>
 - Networking outside of our cohort<br/>

 For each of those themes, we generated concrete action items.
-For example, one action item is to support Emily Shaw in scaling “Sharing is Caring”, an incredible weekly meeting where students share their expertise and wisdom with the class, on the Roosevelt Island campus.
+For example, one action item is to support Emily in scaling “Sharing is Caring” on the cross-disciplinary Roosevelt Island campus. ("Sharing is Caring" is an incredible weekly meeting where students share their expertise and wisdom with the class)

 After the retrospective we all voted on a scale of 1-10 as to whether or not we should do another retrospective in the future, and the result was a net promoter score of 83!
 Here’s what that actually sounds like: